 1. Drink Lots of Water

 Like other post-treatment tips, dentists recommend drinking plenty of water to help you stay healthy and your body recover.
 This step is especially crucial if you’ve undergone a general anesthesia procedure.
+Learn more about teeth whitening and aesthetics.

 2. Stick to Consuming Liquids